Get a head start into the European IT freelancer market with this extensive guide. Learn how to build a successful freelancing career.

 Another downside of freelancing is that smelly code is a big part of the job.
-Trying to grasp a poor piece of code an anonymous dev wrote 7 years ago can make for a very frustrating experience.
+Trying to grasp a poor piece of code written by an anonymous dev 7 years ago can make for a frustrating experience.

 Furthermore, the lack of long-term work relations can be problematic.
 Engagements usually last 4-6 months, which is not enough time to build a strong rapport with your coworkers.